 We recommend eating fats that occur naturally in food and have been minimally processed.

-Saturated fat is found in a number of healthy foods that can – and should – be enjoyed on a balanced keto or low-carb diet.
+Saturated fat is found in a number of healthy foods that can – and probably should – be enjoyed on a well-balanced keto or low-carb diet.

 Additionally, no food contains 100% saturated, monounsaturated, or polyunsaturated fat.
 For example, fatty meats contain roughly equal amounts of monounsaturated and saturated fat and a small amount of polyunsaturated fat.

 However, in some foods, one type of fat is usually predominant.
-Therefore, we consider butter a good source of saturated fat and olive oil a good source of monounsaturated fat.
+For example, we consider butter a good source of saturated fat and olive oil a good source of monounsaturated fat.

 Below are several healthy sources of each type of fat.